hashicorp/consul-template/README.md

 - Plugin output must be returned as a string on stdout.
 Only stdout will be parsed for output.
 Be sure to log all errors, debugging messages onto stderr to avoid errors when Consul Template returns the value.
+Note that output to stderr will only be output if the plugin returns a non-zero exit code.

 - Always `exit 0` or Consul Template will assume the plugin failed to execute